ChildrenofkoRn/decolmor/README.md

     Decolmor::hsl_to_rgb(hsl)  # => [224, 23, 131]
 ```
 If you convert between HSL <==> HSV (HSB) with a rounding of 2, you can get more accurate results.
+This can also be useful if you use HSL/HSB for intermediate changes and then go back to RGB.
 You can change rounding globally:
 ```ruby
     Decolmor::hsx_round = 2